camptocamp/c2cgeoportal/doc/developer/server_side.rst

 c2cgeoportal has two types of tests: unit tests and functional tests.
 The unit tests are self-contained, and do not require any specific setup.
-The functional tests require a PostGIS database and a MapServer installation that can access the test mapfile ``c2cgeoportal/tests/functional/c2cgeoportal_test.map``.
+The functional tests require to run with `docker-compose-run`.

 Unit tests
 ..........